stat545ubc-2022/assignment-b3-arielrosen11/README.md

 2. Assignment choice: Option A - BC Liquor APP

 3. This app helps users navigate the BC Liquor data set.
-My implemenatation are:
+My implementations are:

     a) Separating the table and the plot into separate tabs.